 Limitations of Profit Maximization

-Why Revenue (Sales) Maximization and not Profit maximization?
-First of all, profit maximization is not a physical activity which can be performed.
-The other activities which can possibly and practically be performed are selling and production of the product.
-Production is under the control and can be influenced easily.
-Managerial efforts are required in generating revenues and therefore revenue maximization can be the strategy to run the business.
+- First of all, profit maximization is not a physical activity that one can perform.
+The other activities which one can practically perform are selling and production of the product.
+Production is under control, and management can influence easily.
+Managerial efforts are required in generating revenues, and therefore revenue maximization can be the Strategy to run the business.

-Considering the limitations as discussed the profit maximization as an objective, can we not safely conclude that revenue or sales maximization is a better or obvious choice for the managers.
+Considering the limitations as discussed, the profit maximization as an objective, we can not safely conclude that revenue or sales maximization is a better or obvious choice for the managers.